 - 6.1.1 All operational areas of the site are covered with permeable hardstanding.
-All the waste handling and processing operations will take place within the site - 6.1.2 All vehicles that leave the CDEW recycling operation after depositing waste or collecting materials are required if deemed necessary to pass over a wheel wash system that is part of the TTS weighbridge complex at La Collette prior to their arrival at the OUT weighbridge station. - 6.1.3 TTS are responsible for the correct maintenance and operation of the wheel wash and the cleaning of the road leading to and from the main La Collette Reclamation site gate to the Island road network. - 6.1.4 AAL will, in partnership with TTS, inform and direct all vehicles leaving the CDEW operation that they are required if deemed necessary to pass over the wheel wash prior to exiting the La Collette Reclamation site.
+All the waste handling and processing operations will take place within the site - 6.1.2 All vehicles that leave the CDEW recycling operation after depositing waste or collecting materials are required if deemed necessary to pass over a wheel wash system that is part of the TTS weighbridge complex at La Collette after their departure from the OUT weighbridge station. - 6.1.3 TTS are responsible for the correct maintenance and operation of the wheel wash and the cleaning of the road leading to and from the main La Collette Reclamation site gate to the Island road network. - 6.1.4 It is noted that it is the intention, in the future, for AAL to have an independent wheel-wash system and at that time this procedure will be amended accordingly. - 6.1.5 AAL will, in partnership with TTS, inform and direct all vehicles leaving the CDEW operation that they are required if deemed necessary to pass over the wheel wash prior to exiting the La Collette Reclamation site.